-This article was written by Eze Castle Integration, a Cisco Solution Partner.
+This article was written by Eze Castle Integration.

 The cybersecurity threat landscape constantly evolves, leaving behind significant operational and reputational harm for financial services firms.
-Cyber-attacks such as those impacting LinkedIn, Talk-Talk, Yahoo and Sony have forced cybersecurity into the limelight via news making headlines, enough to fill any business with trepidation.
+Increasing frequency of cyber-attacks has forced cybersecurity into the limelight via news making headlines, enough to fill any business with trepidation.
 We hear and see a lot of information floating around – some of which, unfortunately, can be misleading or, at times, false.
 It is imperative that firms understand how to separate the facts from fiction and develop and deploy sophisticated and appropriate approaches to information security.

 So, what are these myths exactly?
 Let’s have a look.